Seattle Dog Park Data

-April 2026
+MAY 2026

 Seattle will not build its way out of this.
 It needs a policy change.

-I'll be upfront: I own dogs, I walk them in Seattle's parks, and I have a strong opinion about how the city has managed off-leash access.
-The data pages on this site are deliberately neutral.
-This page is not.
-But the position below is built on six principles I believe are defensible on their own merits, and three opinions that fall out of the evidence already gathered here.
-The recommendation is what I've shared with the city, with neighborhood council candidates, and with Seattle Parks & Recreation multiple times since 2014.
+I'll be upfront — I own dogs, I walk them in Seattle's parks, I run them off-leash, and I have a strong opinion about how the city has managed off-leash access.
+The rest of this site is deliberately neutral.
+This page isn't.
+What follows is six principles I think most reasonable Seattle residents can get behind, three opinions that fall out of the data this site has gathered, seven counterarguments I've tried to take seriously, and a recommendation I've been sharing with the city, council candidates, and SPR since 2014.

-This is a genuinely hard problem.
-There is no clean answer that leaves everyone satisfied.
-Park space in a dense, land-scarce city is finite, and the people asking for more of it — dog owners, soccer leagues, community gardeners, neighbors who want a quiet lawn to read on, kids who want a playground, unhoused residents who need somewhere to exist, runners, cyclists, birders — all have legitimate claims.
-Every one of them can point to data that says they're under-served.
-Several of them are right simultaneously.
+Park space in a dense, land-scarce city is finite, and the people asking for more of it all have legitimate claims — dog owners, soccer leagues, community gardeners, neighbors who want a quiet lawn to read on, kids who want a playground, runners, cyclists, birders.
+Every one of them can point to data saying they're under-served.
+Several of them are right at the same time.
+(Veterinary behaviorists also make a separate case that traditional dog parks aren't ideal for many dogs — but that's a conversation about design and education, not policy.)

-Part OneSix principles
+Part One: six principles

 P1Seattle will never build its way out of the OLA shortage.